Cloudera Partner Data Processing Addendum

 “Applicable Law” means any law, rule, or regulation to which a Party is subject.

-“Restricted Data Transfer” means any transfer of Personal Data from the European Union (EU), the European Economic Area (EEA), Switzerland, or the United Kingdom (UK) to a third country outside of any of those regions, countries, or jurisdictions that does not ensure an adequate level of data protection (i.e., does not have an “adequacy decision”) according to the respective governmental authority, including any Data Protection Authority, in the EU, the EEA, Switzerland, or the UK.
-A Restricted Data Transfer includes any transfer or onward transfer of Personal Data subject to the Applicable Data Protection Law in the EU, the EEA, Switzerland, or the UK to a third country that does not ensure an adequate level of data protection.
+“Restricted Data Transfer” means any transfer of Personal Data from the European Union (EU), the European Economic Area (EEA), Switzerland, or the United Kingdom (UK) to a third country outside of any of those regions, countries, or jurisdictions that does not ensure an adequate level of data protection (e.g., a country without an “adequacy decision”) according to the respective governmental authority, including any Data Protection Authority.
+A Restricted Data Transfer includes an onward transfer, i.e., a subsequent transfer of the Personal Data initially transferred outside the relevant jurisdictions.

-“EU Standard Contractual Clauses (SCCs)” means Commission Implementing Decision (EU) 2021/914 of 4 June 2021 on standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council, which constitute appropriate safeguards for transferring Personal Data to a third country.
+“EU Standard Contractual Clauses (EU SCCs)” means Commission Implementing Decision (EU) 2021/914 of 4 June 2021 on standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council

 2. DPA Purpose, Scope, and Description of Processing